Aliases for HMGCR Gene

 GeneCards Summary for HMGCR Gene

 HMGCR (3-Hydroxy-3-Methylglutaryl-CoA Reductase) is a Protein Coding gene.
-Diseases associated with HMGCR include alzheimer disease 17 and mevalonic aciduria.
-Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and NADP binding.
+Diseases associated with HMGCR include Familial Hyperlipidemia and Cerebrotendinous Xanthomatosis.
+Among its related pathways are Terpenoid backbone biosynthesis and Regulation of cholesterol biosynthesis by SREBP (SREBF).
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and NADP binding.

 3-hydroxy-3-methyl-glutaryl-CoA reductase (HMG-CoA reductase) catalyzes the rate limiting step in cholesterol biosynthesis - conversion of 3-hydroxy-3-methyl-glutaryl-CoA to mevalonic acid.
 HMG-CoA reductase is a transmembrane enzyme, bound to endoplasmic reticulum.